artsbentley/.dotfiles/README.md

 - [ ] syncthing the data instead of on git
 - [ ] vim plugin that automatically assigns task to corresponding git repository that taskwarrior is opened in?

+### notetaking

+- [ ] with telekasten/ markdown in nvim, i want to be able to put "#TODO" so i can make action points while taking business notes or creating a daily todo list.
+- [ ] i want to be able to have due dates for my todo's so that i can organize and sort them by that, maybe in telescope
+- at the moment, only this prompt is working: Telescope grep_string search=#TODO search_dirs={'$WIKI_DIR'}

 ## nvim

 - [ ] use harpoon instead instead of buffers, figure out how to delete linked files